Avenir-lang/Avenir/docs/std/http.md

 ## Future Notes

-This layout leaves room for middleware, async I/O, HTTPS, and WebSocket support without changing the core API shape.
+This layout leaves room for middleware, HTTPS, and WebSocket support without changing the core API shape.